 This is why people think running sucks.

 It’s hard, and it’s not fun, and it’s not indicative of the sport in general.
-What it is, though, is hard on your legs, hard on your lungs.
+What it is, however, is hard on your legs, hard on your lungs.

 You’ll be tired and panting for breath before the first one is over if you’re a truly couch-level beginner.
 60 seconds is far too long for a first running interval ever.
 And doing that for 20-30 minutes?
 It’s too hard.
 And more than that, it kinda sucks.